Strega Prize: History

 In 1944 Maria and Goffredo Bellonci started to host a literary salon at their home in Rome.
 These Sunday gatherings of writers, artists and intellectuals grew to include many of the most notable figures of Italian cultural life.
 The group became known as the Amici della Domenica, or Sunday Friends.
 In 1947 the Belloncis, together with Guido Alberti, owner of the firm which produces the Strega liqueur, decided to inaugurate a prize for fiction, the winner being chosen by the Sunday friends.

 The activities of the Bellonci circle and the institution of the prize were seen as marking a tentative return to ‘normality’ in Italian cultural life: a feature of the reconstruction which followed the years of Fascism, war, occupation and liberation.

 The first winner of the Strega, elected by the Sunday Friends, was Ennio Flaiano, for his first and only novel Tempo di uccidere, which is set in Africa during the Second Italo-Abyssinian War.
 It has been translated into English as A Time to Kill and The Short Cut.

 Maria Bellonci published a history of the Strega prize, titled Come un racconto gli anni del premio Strega, in 1971.

 Selection process

 Since the death of Maria Bellonci in 1986, the prize has been administered by the Fondazione Maria e Goffredo Bellonci.
 The members of the now 400-strong prize jury, drawn from Italy’s cultural elite, are still known as the Sunday Friends.
 For a book to be considered, it must have the support of at least two Friends.
 This initial long list is whittled down at a first ballot to a short list of five.
 The second round of voting, followed by the proclamation of the victor, takes place on the first Thursday in July in the nymphaeum of the Villa Giulia, Rome.

 Sponsorship

-Telecom Italia joined Liquore Strega as sponsors of the prize.
+Liquore Strega sponsors the prize, awarding 5.000 euro to the victor.